4 Structuring analytics projects

 - Executives: Bullet points that refer to the solution.
 Keep it terse.
 Get to the point.

-(Allaire et al. 2020) makes creating publishable documents that include code, graphics, and mathematical formulas easy.
+R also provides some great features for helping you communicate results and findings.
+R Markdown (Allaire et al. 2020) makes it very easy to create publishable documents that include code, graphics, and mathematical formulas.
 This book was written using it.
-We discussed Shiny
+We discussed Shiny (Chang et al. 2021) earlier.
+These tools make R a great choice for building documents and dynamic web pages.

 4.6 Deploying the results